- Bachelor’s, Political Science, Brown University

 - Candidate, Institute of Contemporary Psychoanalysis

-- Licensed Psychologist, State of California, since 2005
+- Licensed Psychologist, State of New York

 Prior to my training as a psychotherapist, I worked as legislative aide for a San Francisco public official and also taught English as a Second Language in South Korea.